 That means this, if you’re spending three days in Gothenburg, on the first day you must reserve a few minutes to go to your local Systembolaget and buy your three day worth of alcohol.
 Bring your bag, your passport, and your money and find yourself in the cheap alcohol’s paradise (

 where the grass is green, and the girls are pretty).
 Here are some of the examples of how much you’ll spend in one of those great stores.
 Keep in mind that I’ve only found beer in Swedish bars for 5€ a pint minimum.

 And I’m not saying that you should avoid bar in Sweden forever, I’m saying that is cheaper to drink at home first.

 Finding a Place to Sleep for Cheap

 Remember my post about traveling more for less?
-Over there you can find really good tips on how to save mad money with your trip and a few advices on how to make money with your trip.
+Over there you can find really good tips on how to save mad money on your trip and a few pieces of advice on how to make money with your trip.
 This part of the post will be just a small overview of what is written over there, ok?

 Remember that a bed is a bed and there is no need for a luxurious hotel if the idea is to travel on a budget.
-Airbnb has loads of offers in almost every city and it has always been my No. 1 choice when I’m booking my accommodation.
-For me the best part of staying in a apartment is that I will always have access to a kitchen and this is mandatory if you’re saving money going to the supermarket.
+Airbnb has loads of offers in almost every city, and it has always been my No. 1 choice when I’m booking my accommodation.
+For me, the best part of staying in an apartment is that I will always have access to a kitchen and this is mandatory if you’re saving money going to the supermarket.
 But if you can not find anything suitable for your needs over there, check hostels.
-Usually the private room is cheaper than normal hotels and, if you’re not traveling alone, a shared room of 4 or 6 is the best deal ever!
+Usually, the private room is cheaper than usual hotels and, if you’re not traveling alone, a shared place of 4 or 6 is the best deal ever!